inference-labs-inc/omron-subnet/README.md

 ## Introduction

+We have extended the functionality of Omron, Bittensor SN2, to include the use of Trusted Execution Environments (TEEs) as a means of verification and Proof-of-Inference.
+Miners compete against each other to be the best in performance, and only the top miners receive rewards from the Bittensor network.

-Trusted Execution Environments (TEEs) provide a secure way of executing Trusted Apps (TAs)
+Trusted Execution Environments (TEEs) provide a secure way of executing Trusted Apps (TAs).
+This enables 3rd parties to query models all while the inputs/prompts remain fully private to all parties.

-Omron (https://omron.ai) is a Proof-of-Inference compute cluster deployed to Bittensor.
+[Omron](https://omron.ai) is a Proof-of-Inference compute cluster deployed on Bittensor.
 [Omron SN 2](https://x.taostats.io/subnet/2) is the worlds largest zkml proving cluster.

+Omron currently supports verified inference through the use of zero knowledge proofs.
+Models are converted to zk circuits which produce cryptographic proof of execution.

 This project was completed as a submission in the Brussels ** dAGI House ** hackathon July 5-7 2024.
 [DoraHacks Link](https://dorahacks.io/hackathon/dagihouse/buidl)